glehmann/yage/README.md

 See also the [markdown version of the command line reference](doc/CommandLineHelp.md).

-You may also find convenient to install the completion for your shell.
-For example for fish:
+You may also find it convenient to install the completion for your shell.
+For example, for fish:

 ```sh
 $ yage --completion fish > ~/.config/fish/completions/yage.fish